daranzolin/daranzolin.github.io/_posts/2020-03-04-automated-rmarkdown.markdown

 First, create a package that contains your RMarkdown reports, parameterized or not.
 I won't go over package development here, but adding templates to a package is trivial: use `usethis::use_rmarkdown_template` and you're good to go.
 Follow [the mechanics of parameterized reporting here.](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html)

-Before we get to funcreporter, there's a little demo package called funcreports to give you an idea of what a reporting package looks like.
+Before we get to funcreporter, there's [a little demo package called funcreports](https://github.com/daranzolin/funcreports) to give you an idea of what a reporting package looks like.
 If you want to follow along, install it with:

 {% highlight r %}
 remotes::install_github("daranzolin/funcreports")
 {% endhighlight %}

-Note how each RMarkdown template has a `skeleton.Rmd` in a separte folder in the directory tree:
+Within funcreports, note how each RMarkdown template has a `skeleton.Rmd` in a separte folder in the directory tree:

 ```
 ├── DESCRIPTION